donchen225/Minty/README.md

 * Allow-Control-Allow-Origin

 ## Postman Environment Setup
-1. Create a new enironment, "Minty API dev" and an environment variable, "url" and set its' initial value to "localhost:1200".
-This way, "url" will now be used in our requests.
+1. Create a new enironment, "Minty API" and an environment variable, "url" and set its' initial value to "localhost:1200".
+This way, "url" can now be used in all of our requests.
 <img src="/public/images/postman/ManageEnvironmentVariables.png?raw=true" alt="ManageEnvironmentVariables" width="700">

-3. Create a test script to set authToken as an environment variable
+2. Create a test script to set authToken as an environment variable
 <img src="/public/images/postman/TestScriptToSetAuthToken.png?raw=true" alt="TestScriptToSetAuthToken" width="700">

-4. Set the authorization type to "Bearer Token" and the token to the new "authToken" environment variable
+3. Set the authorization type to "Bearer Token" and the token to the new "authToken" environment variable
 <img src="/public/images/postman/SetBearerTokenToAuthToken.png?raw=true" alt="SetBearerTokenToAuthToken" width="700">

-5. For all requests that require authentication, set the Authorization Type to "Inherit auth from parent"
+4. For all requests that require authentication, set the Authorization Type to "Inherit auth from parent"
 <img src="/public/images/postman/InheritAuthFromParent.png?raw=true" alt="InheritAuthFromParent" width="700">

-6. For all request that do not require authentication, set the Authorization Type to "No Auth"
+5. For all request that do not require authentication, set the Authorization Type to "No Auth"
 <img src="/public/images/postman/NoAuthRequired.png?raw=true" alt="NoAuthRequired" width="700">

 ## Configuration